 Request official transcripts from all previous schools attended (high school, high school equivalency, and college transcripts).
 Official transcripts must be submitted via an electronic transcript service at email@example.com or mailed directly from the institution to South Piedmont at SPCC Admissions Office, P.O.
 Box 126, Polkton, NC 28135.

-Students that submit official college transcripts showing degree completion of bachelor’s degree are not required to submit high school transcripts unless applying to a nursing program.
+Students that submit official college transcripts showing degree completion of associate’s degree are not required to submit high school transcripts.

-All foreign transcripts (secondary and post-secondary) must be evaluated and translated by an authorized evaluation company at the student’s expense.
+All foreign transcripts (secondary and post-secondary) must be evaluated and translated by a NACES recognized evaluation company at the student’s expense.
+The following companies have a South Piedmont portal for your convenience.

 IMPORTANT: Unofficial (student issued, faxed, or e-mailed) transcripts will not be accepted.
 SPCC evaluates all college transcripts.
 If you receive transfer credit, you will receive an email at your South Piedmont email address once your transcript evaluation is complete.
 College credit that has been awarded can be viewed on your transcript found on your GO!
 Student Portal.